kiancchen/Vending-Machine/README.md

 # How to run the program

+First, you have to set up the connection to the MySQL database in `src/main/java/VendingMachine /DatabaseHandler.java`.
+You can import the sample database `Vending_Machine.sql`.

-You can use `gradle build` first to build the program.
+Then, you can use `gradle build` first to build the program.
 After that, you can use `gradle run` to run the program.

 **NOTE: If you run the test, it will restore all resources to the initial state for a uniform testing environment.
 All changes on users, cashes or products will lose.**